adityagoel-mata/Terraform-AWS-Configs/Project1/Readme.md

-This project should do the following steps:
+This project does the following steps:
 1. Create an EC2 instance from the EC2 module.
 2. Create an SG Group from the SG module.
 3. Attach the SG Group to the EC2 instance.